localstack/docs/content/en/user-guide/lambda-tools/debugging/index.md

 * [Resources](#resources)

 {{< callout tip >}}
-Due to the ports published by the lambda container for the debugger, it is currently only possible to debug one Lambda function at a time.
+Due to the ports published by the Lambda container for the debugger, it is currently only possible to debug one Lambda function at a time.
 For complex debugging scenarios that require multiple ports, please consult the [Lambda Debug Mode (preview)]({{< relref "debugging#lambda-debug-mode-preview" >}}) section.
 {{< /callout >}}